 The garden was initially designed by Frantisek Hohnel and later by Friedrich Wunscher.
 They established the two ponds, waterfall, rocks, greenhouses and vegetable garden.
 The whole area was changed and the final version of the park was finally established about 1860.

-The lower part of the park, which is quite flat, consists of outbuildings (one is called Svycarna) at today’s entrance to the park, lawn with water feature in front of the summer chateau.
+The lower part of the park, which is quite flat, consists of outbuildings (one is called Svycarna) at today’s entrance to the park, a lawn with a water feature in front of the summer chateau.

-The upper part of the park has winding paths which take you to the ponds, rocks and the different lookouts.
+The upper part of the park has winding paths which take you to the ponds, rocks and different lookouts.

-At that time the park wasn’t open to the public, except on special days, when the Kinsky family wasn’t present and you had to buy a ticket to view the gardens.
+At that time the park wasn’t open to the public, except on special days when the Kinsky family wasn’t present and you had to buy a ticket to view the gardens.

 The Kinsky family had other properties and by 1900 they lost interest in their summer residence in Smichov and wanted to sell it off to build new houses.
-I’m just guessing that because at the time Smichov was going through a huge change with more people moving into the area, Kinsky saw this as a sensible way to make good money.
+I’m just guessing that because at the time Smichov was going through a huge change with more people moving into the area, and Kinsky saw this as a sensible way to make good money.

-At the same time, as Smichov become more and more of an industrial area, it was noisier and noisier and more polluted.
+At the same time, as Smichov became more and more of an industrial area, it was noisier and noisier and more polluted.
 What must have been a sleepy and quiet countryside retreat in the 1850s by the end of the century was just a tiny area of greenery on the side of an industrial town quarter.

-Anyway, the Prague town hall together with Smichov town stepped up and bought the garden and the chateau for close to 1M Czech crowns in 1901.
+Anyway, the Prague town hall together with Smichov town stepped up and bought the garden and the chateau for close to 1 million Czech crowns in 1901.

-The Kinsky family took all their furniture, paintings and everything they could take from their summer chateau and the for a long time the building was used as the as archives of the National Museum, which wasn’t open to the public.
-The gardens were opened straightaway to the public and this time the entrance was free!
-On the Petrin Hill side, the Kinsky Garden was divided by the Hunger Wall from the rest of the parkland.
+On the Petrin Hill side, the Kinsky Garden was divided by the long Hunger Wall from the rest of the parkland.
 To solve this problem an entrance was cut into the wall and you can now walk from the Kinsky Garden all the way to Prague Castle.
 It’s worth at least walking up to the wall entrance because you can get a beautifully framed picture of Prague Castle.

 My grandmother had her picture taken there in the 1940s and when you take the photo now you’ll see that nothing much has changed since then.